andrewacashner/imagekeys/README.md

 ### Install SDL2

 On a Linux system, use your package manager (`aptitude`, `dnf`) to install the SDL2 library as root.
-E.g., `sudo dnf install SDL2`
+E.g., `sudo dnf install SDL2 SDL2-devel` Check your operating system information to make sure which packages to install.

 ### Compile `imagekeys`